giorgi-o/SkinPeek/README.md

 - See your battlepass progress using `/battlepass`
 - Set alerts using `/alert`
 - Manage your alerts using `/alerts`
-- Show your Valorant Points & Radianite using `/balance`
+- Show your VALORANT Points & Radianite using `/balance`

 ## Screenshots